dstolts/Azure_Classroom/2016-12-05-Classroom.md

 ## Project objectives ##

-The original goal for the project was to create a github repository that students and teachers could pull from to deploy Virtual Machines to Azure.
+The original goal for the project was to create a GitHub repository that students and teachers could pull from to deploy Virtual Machines to Azure.

 These scripts would:
 - Create ARM templates to deploy machines to azure